IGCSE English Literature (Edexcel)

 What pace should I go at?

-• It’s always good to aim to complete the course a month before the exam to give time for past paper practice.
-So divide the remaining weeks by the number of chapters in the course and that should give you your pace.
+Try to complete the course a month before the exam to give time for past paper practice.
+To work out your pace divide the remaining weeks by the number of chapters in the course.

 What if I get stuck?

-• Pick up the phone or email me - I am here to help!
+Pick up the phone or email me - I’m here to help!
 If you have a block about a particular assignment it is usually better to move on with the course and come back to it later.
+Don’t agonise for days or weeks - email me.
+I can usually suggest a workaround.

 Can I type my assignments?

-• The best thing to do is pick up the phone and talk to me and tell me what you need.
-Over the years I have helped students with a range of special requirements resulting from dyslexia, Aspergers and other physical or mental conditions that get in the way of their ability to do justice to themselves in English.
-I can’t promise that I’ll be able to help, but if I can help, I will.
+The best thing to do is pick up the phone and talk to me and tell me what you need.
+Over the years I’ve helped hundreds of students with a range of special requirements resulting from dyslexia, Aspergers and other physical or mental conditions that get in the way of their ability to do justice to themselves in English.
+I can’t promise that I’ll be able to help, but if I can I will.